Sensors and Virtual Sensors

 - Track deployment path and execution state

-Activation via Ansible
+Activation via NATS commands

 - Interface assignments